stferraro/bcv_exchange_rate/README.md

 ## Maintenance and Support

-For maintenance and support, please contact [soltecferr](https://www.soltecferr.com) or refer to the module's repository for updates and issue tracking or send mail to gerferr83@soltecferr.com.
+For maintenance and support, please contact [soltecferr](https://www.soltecferr.com), refer to the module's repository for updates and issue tracking, or send an email to gerferr83@soltecferr.com.